Branwen: Her story

 Some swineherds see the giant Brân wading the sea and report this to Matholwch, who retreats beyond a river and destroys the bridges.
 However, Brân lays himself down over the river to serve as a bridge for his men, he said ("He would be a leader, let him be a bridge").

 Matholwch, fearing war, tries to reconcile with Brân by building a house big enough for him to fit into in order to do him honour.
 Matholwch agrees to give the kingdom to Gwern, his son by Branwen, to pacify Brân.
 The Irish lords do not like the idea, and many hide themselves in flour bags tied to the pillars of the huge, newly built house to attack the Welsh.

 Efnysien, inspecting the house prior to the arrival of Brân and his men, uncovers the men hidden in the bags and kills them all by crushing their heads one by one.
 At the subsequent feast to celebrate Gwern's investiture as King of Ireland, Efnysien, in an unprovoked moment of rage, throws his nephew Gwern into the fire.
 This causes chaos between the two countries, and they start fighting each other.
 The Irish forces at first appear to be losing, but by resurrecting their dead soldiers using the magical cauldron begin to win the battle.
-However, Efnisien sees what he has done, and regrets it.
+However, Efnysien sees what he has done, and regrets it.
 Disguised as a dead Irish soldier he is thrown into the magical cauldron, and pushes against its walls so that it breaks into four pieces.
-Efnisien dies in the attempt.
+Efnysien dies in the attempt.
 The war is still extremely bloody, and leaves no survivors except for Branwen, Bran, and seven Welsh soldiers.
 They sail home to Wales.